mwmitchell/wire/README.md

              :methods {:get (fn [request])}}]})
 ```

-A route's path/rules must be compiled:
+A route's path/rules must be compiled for

 ```clojure
 (wire.compile/compile-route my-routes)
 ```

-Compiling the route creates a flattened list of route dispatch functions.
+Compiling the route creates a collection of route dispatch functions.
 The dispatch function argument is a standard Ring request.
 If the route matches the request, a map is returned:

 ```clojure